cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 ### 1. Claim Extraction → Groq

 A fast, low-cost model extracts verifiable factual claims and tags each by domain (health, finance, politics).
-Speed matters here; precision on claim boundaries is less critical because downstream stages re-evaluate everything.
+Speed matters here; boundary precision can be refined downstream because later stages re-check extracted claims.
 In the demo, this step runs in under 500ms per input.

 ### 2. Risk Assessment → Zentropi